moj-analytical-services/user-guidance/source/documentation/github/set-up-github.md

 ### Create an SSH key

-You can create an SSH key in RStudio or JupyterLab.
+You can create an SSH key in RStudio, JupyterLab or Visual Studio Code.
 You must create a separate SSH key for each tool that you use.

 #### RStudio